-STATE OF FLC DRIDA OFFICI E OF TH E GOVERNOR EXECU TIVE O RDER NUMBER the WHER EAS, ON, 20, a hazardous materials emergency condition was declared at chemical plant, operated by the Chemical Company in County, causing a (potentially) hazardous chemical release into the atmosphere, and WHER EAS, certain additional specialized equipment, personnel and resources are required, and emerge EAS, the Chemical Company has exerted every effort to correct the dition, and effort to EAS, local governments in the affected counties and municipalities have exerted every he affected citizens, and has req EAS, theCounty Commission has declared a local state of emergency and assistance from the state, NOW THEREFORE, I, Rick Scott, as Governor of the State of Florida, by virtue of the authority vested in me by Article IV, Section 1(A), Florida Constitution (1968), Section 252.31 et seq., Florida Statutes (1974), Section 250.06, Florida Statutes (1973), and all applicable law, do hereby declare the existence of a disaster emergency and promulgate the following Executive Order effective immediately: 1.
+EXECUTIVE ORDER NUMBER the EAS, ON, 20, a hazardous materials emergency condition was declared at chemical plant, operated by the Chemical Company in County, causing a (potentially) hazardous chemical release into the atmosphere, and WHER EAS, certain additional specialized equipment, personnel and resources are required, and WHER emergency cond EAS, the Chemical Company has exerted every effort to correct the dition, and WHEREAS, local governments in the affected counties and municipalities have exerted every effort to assist the affected citizens, and EAS, theCounty Commission has declared a local state of emergency and ssistance from the state, NOW THEREFORE, I, Rick Scott, as Governor of the State of Florida, by virtue of the authority vested in me by Article IV, Section 1(A), Florida Constitution (1968), Section 252.31 et seq., Florida Statutes (1974), Section 250.06, Florida Statutes (1973), and all applicable law, do hereby declare the existence of a disaster emergency and promulgate the following Executive Order effective immediately: 1.
 That a state of emergency exists withinCounty due to the (potentially) hazardous effects of a chemical release from theChemical Plant.
 2. That the Florida Comprehensive Emergency Management Plan is hereby activated and the Department of Community Affairs shall be responsible for emergency management and is hereby empowered to take all action under the plan necessary to protect the health, welfare, and safety of the people and property in the vicinity of the chemical release.
 3. That the Chairperson of the Board of County Commissioners of County or the Chairperson's designee shall act as coordinator of the local emergency management effort within County.
 4. That the Division of Emergency Management is hereby authorized to order the evacuation of those portions of County whose people and property are in imminent or existing danger as a result of the emergency at the Chemical Plant and the chemical release.
 Should such action become necessary, the evacuation orders shall have the force and effect of state law.
-5. That the Florida Division of Emergency Management is hereby authorized to direct the use of any State and county facility, including public schools, to ensure the proper recention sheltering and care of evacuees
+5. That the Florida Division of Emergency Management is hereby authorized to direct the use of any State and county facility, including public schools, to ensure the proper reception, sheltering, and care of evacuees.

-6. That State agencies and the Florida National Guard, as coordinated by Division of Emergency Management, shall provide mission support by resources and support personnel to alleviate threat to life and property resulti state of emergency at the Chemical Plant.
-7. That all affected toll facilities are hereby ordered to suspend the collection of toll charges until such time as the Governor or his Authorized Representative designates this as no longer necessary.
+6. That State agencies and the Florida National Guard, as coordinated by the Florida Division of Emergency Management, shall provide mission support by furnishing resources and support personnel to alleviate threat to life and property resulting from the state of emergency at the Chemical Plant.
+7. That all affected toll facilities are hereby ordered to suspend the collection of toll charge until such time as the Governor or his Authorized Representative designates this as no longer necessary.
 8. That is hereby appointed the Governor's Authorized Representative for County and the area(s) within the vulnerable zone surrounding the Chemical Plant.
 9. In the event of absence, shall act as the Governor's Authorized Representative.
 10. This Executive Order shall remain in effect for a period of thirty days unless otherwise rescinded.
-(SEAL) IN TESTIMONY WHEREOF, I have hereunto set my hand and caused the Great Seal of the State of Florida to be affixed at Tallahassee, the Capitol, this of , 20 (Day) (Month) /s/Rick Scott GOVERNOR ATTEST: /s/ Ken Detz SECRETARY
+(SEAL) IN TESTIMONY WHEREOF, I have hereunto set my hand and caused the Great Seal of the State of Florida to be affixed at Tallahassee, the Capitol, this of, 20 (Day) (Month) /s/ Rick Scott GOVERNOR ATTEST: /s/ Ken Detzi SECRETARY C